 Your brand voice encompasses elements like your logo, visuals, verbal persona, attitude, slogan, and more.
 Think of it this way: if you wanted to order a washing machine online and found one for the same reasonable price from two different companies (and with the same shipping times), would you go with the one that has an aesthetically pleasing website and clever slogan, or the one that looks like an amateur coded everything?
 The former’s brand voice spoke louder and made you more comfortable transacting with them.

-If you do not have a strong brand voice, think of ways to make yourself more appealing and distinguished.
+If you do not have a strong brand voice, think of ways to make yourself more appealing and distinguished by reading this 7 branding ideas for your new startup business.
 Consumers are wary of faceless corporations and companies that are unsure of who they are.
 If you want people to purchase from you, you need an identity.
 You might have a loose one already, so think about how you can “sharpen” it into a more recognizable and friendly persona.

 Be on the right social media platforms